Transformers in Medical Image Analysis: A Review: Transformers in medical image applications

 To tackle the problem that the intensity range of Positron Emission Tomography (PET) is often wide and dense even heavily biased toward zero, Shin \etal \cite{shin2020ganbert} built a generative adversarial network by utilizing the Bidirectional Encoder Representations from Transformers (BERT), namely GANBERT, to generate PET images from MRI images.
-In order to overcome the limitation of scarce access to large medical datasets, Korkmaz \etal \cite{korkmaz2021unsupervised} introduced an unsupervised reconstruction method based on zero-Shot Learned Adversarial TransformERs (SLATER) to perform the MRI synthesis.
+Luo \etal \cite{luo20213d} proposed a 3D-Transformer GAN to reconstruct the high-quality PET image at low dose.
+In order to overcome the limitation of scarce access to large medical datasets, Korkmaz \etal \cite{korkmaz2021unsupervised} introduced an unsupervised reconstruction method based on Zero-Shot Learned Adversarial TransformERs (SLATER) to perform the MRI synthesis.
 SLATER is an unconditional adversarial architecture consisting of a synthesizer, a discriminator, and a mapper.
 The synthesizer adopts the cross-attention Transformer blocks to capture long-range relationships and the mapper maps noise and latent variables onto MR images.
 Ristea et al. \cite{ristea2021cytran} proposed an architecture--CyTran which is based on generative adversarial convolutional Transformers and integrated the cycle-consistency loss for unpaired Computed Tomography (CT) images translation between contrast and non-contrast CT scans.

 In addition to the work on image synthesis between two modalities, Transformer models were also successfully used in multi-modal medical image synthesis.
 For example, Dalmaz \etal \cite{dalmaz2021resvit} proposed a generative adversarial approach, namely ResViT, for multi-modal medical image synthesis.
 The generator in ResViT is based on the encoder-decoder architecture with a central bottleneck that comprises the aggregated residual Transformer (ART) blocks capable of synergistically preserving local and global contexts.